lenincompres/DOM.create/README.md

 ### Binding Functions

-Give binds a functions, so that it returns the correct value to assign to the element's property based on the value of the binder.
+You may provide binds with a function that returns the correct value to assign to the element's property based on the value of the binder.

 ```javascript
 let fieldEnabled = new Binder(false);